iai-group/UserSimCRS/docs/source/evaluation.rst

 Returns the number of accepted recommendations divided by the total number of utterances in the dialogue.

-If the input dialogues are not already annotated, UserSimCRS annotates them in place using the NLU components loaded from `user_nlu_config` and `agent_nlu_config`.

-When any utility metric is requested, the following configuration fields are required:
+When any user utility metric is requested, the following configuration fields are required:

   * `recommendation_intent_labels`
   * `accept_intent_labels`